nerthus-margonem/nerthusaddon/res/configs/README.md

 Contains files used to determine where to place the night lights on the map.
 Files are in the \[map id\].json format.

-Each file contains array of objects that have three properties:
+Each file contains an array of objects that have three properties:
- - `x`: amount of pixels from the left border of the map to the left border of light
+ - `x`: number of pixels from the left border of the map to the left border of light
- - `y`: amount of pixels from the top border of the map to the top border of light
+ - `y`: number of pixels from the top border of the map to the top border of light
  - `type`: type of light, currently it's size.
 It can be: `S`, `M`, `L`, or `XL`.

 #### npcs